A new diagrammatic representation for correlation functions in the in-in formalism: Abstract

 \section{Abstract}

-In this paper we provide an alternative method to compute correlation functions in the \emph{in-in} formalism.
-We develop a modified set of Feynman rules that allows for an easier computation of loop corrections.
-With respect to the standard \emph{in-in} formalism (where the diagrammatic representation is very compact but the evaluation of each diagram is rather involved and contains many different contributions), in our formulation the major effort is devoted to drawing the diagrams, while their mathematical interpretation is straightforward.
+In this paper we provide an alternative method to compute correlation functions in the \emph{in-in} formalism, with a modified set of Feynman rules to compute loop corrections.
+The diagrammatic expansion is based on an iterative solution of the equation of motion for the quantum operators with only retarded propagators, which makes each diagram intrinsically local (whereas in the standard case locality is the result of several cancellations) and endowed with a straightforward physical interpretation.
+While the final result is strictly equivalent, as a bonus the formulation presented here also contains less graphs than other diagrammatic approaches to \emph{in-in} correlation functions.
 Our method is particularly suitable for applications to cosmology.